daikikuchi/Personal-closet/README.md

 # Personal-closet
-App that keep information on my clothes.
+App that keeps information on my clothes.